 GO WILD ABOUT KINNEIL: Kinneil is home to lots of wildlife, from ducks and swans to badgers and deer.
-There’s 200 acres of estate to explore.
+There are 200 acres of estate to explore with free audio tours.
 There’s also the neighbouring Kinneil Nature Reserve (Foreshore) to visit.

 KINNEIL – WORLD-CLASS SITE: The Roman Antonine Wall – which runs through Kinneil Estate – was named as a British World Heritage Site in 2008.
 Read our archive story on the announcement.
-Also on this site: Walks, Map, Videos
+Also Walks, Map, Videos relating to the Wall.

-Kinneil Estate and Nature Reserve is part of the new John Muir Way, a new long-distance walking route across central Scotland.
+Kinneil Estate and Nature Reserve are part of the John Muir Way, a long-distance walking route across central Scotland.
 See www.johnmuirway.org for details.

 FOLLOW US ON SOCIAL NETWORKING SITES

 (Right: inside Kinneil House)

 Give us a few details and join our email list to keep up-to-date.